Trebonius91/Caracal/README.md

 ```
 $ make
 ```
+Currently, parallel make (-jN) is not recommended since problems with nested Fortran modules might arise.
 If the build is successful, the different programs of the package are located in the bin directory.

+If you want to use pGFN-FF as a PES description, the GULP program must be included as a patch.
+See [pGFN-FF with GULP](https://github.com/Trebonius91/CARACAL/wiki/dynamic#example-4-hh2-with-external-program) for how GULP can be obtained and the Caracal patch can be done.

 ## Executing the programs